ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 When you assign the Notifications Manager role to your project, you can then create event subscriptions for any regional buckets in your {{site.data.keyword.cos_short}} instance that are in the same region as your project.
 Assign the Notification Manager role by using the [`ibmcloud iam authorization-policy-create`](/docs/account?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_authorization_policy_create) command.

-For example, to assign the Notifications Manager role to a project that is called `myproj` for a {{site.data.keyword.cos_short}} instance that is called `mycosinstance`.
+For example, to assign the Notifications Manager role to a project that is called `myproj` for an {{site.data.keyword.cos_short}} instance that is called `mycosinstance`.

 ```
 ibmcloud iam authorization-policy-create codeengine cloud-object-storage "Notifications Manager" --source-service-instance-name PROJECT --target-service-instance-name COS-INSTANCE